JuzerShakir/Iris_Flower/README.md

 jupyter lab
 ```

-This will open the Jupyter/iPython Notebook software and project file in your browser.
+This will open the Jupyter/iPython Notebook or Jupyterlab software and project file in your browser.

 ----